GNtem2/CommissionOnStroke/index.md

 ---

+# Stuff to show an update has happened

 # Commission on Stroke

-Interactive display of maps and data presented in the Lancet Neurology paper: Commission on Stroke: The Wind of Change.
+Interactive display of maps and data presented in the Lancet Neurology
+paper: Commission on Stroke: The Wind of Change.
 This is an interactive display of the maps in the paper submitted to Lancet Neurology.

 Click on the images for interactive versions of the maps.